 At the same time, some conflicts that have lasted for decades have seen incredible violence, massacres and bloodshed - often between countrymen.
-There's nothing fun about the longest war, and these wars all long wars all lasted longer than 30 years, either because they just dragged on for a long time or there was never an official peace treaty.
+There's nothing fun about the longest war, and these long wars all lasted longer than 30 years, either because they just dragged on for a long time or there was never an official peace treaty.
 Read on to learn more about the longest wars ever, some of which are still being fought today.

-While it makes for a good story, most historical scholars don’t accept this diplomatic irregularity, and have the Punic Wars lasting about 45 years - still an extremely long time for two nations to be killing each other.
+While it makes for a good story, most historical scholars don’t accept this diplomatic irregularity, and have the Punic Wars lasting about 45 years - still an extremely long time for two nations to be slaying each other.

 The Dutch arrived on Taiwan in 1623, and within a year tried to Christianize the native tribes.
 Some converted willingly, but others resisted.
-The Dutch response was decidedly un-Christian: they burned their villages.
+The Dutch response was decidedly un-Christian: They burned their villages.
 In 1651, the Taromak tribe took up arms against their oppressors and the Dutch declared war.
 The Dutch were defeated and expelled from the island in 1662 by a Ming Dynasty loyalist named Koxinga, but no official peace was ever declared.

-Three centuries is a long time to be at war, but it’s more or less okay if nobody actually shoots at each other.
+Three centuries is a long time to be at war, but it’s more or less okay if nobody actually fires at each other.
 This was the quirk of the war between the Scilly Islands and the Netherlands.

-The Isles of Scilly are a small archipelago off the southwest corner of Britain, currently part of the county of Cornwall, with 2,200 residents.
+The Isles of Scilly are a small archipelago off the southwest corner of Britain, currently part of the county of Cornwall.
 During the English Civil War, they were a royalist naval stronghold, nobly resisting the republican onslaught.
-In 1651, the Dutch, (taking a break from their 359 year war with Taiwan), who were supporting Oliver Cromwell’s forces, declared war on the tiny island group - mostly to protect their fleet, which was taking heavy losses from royalist ships berthed at Scilly.
+In 1651, the Dutch (taking a break from their 359-year war with Taiwan), who were supporting Oliver Cromwell’s forces, declared war on the tiny island group - mostly to protect their fleet, which was taking heavy losses from royalist ships berthed at Scilly.
 Cromwell’s forces finished off the loyalists soon after, and the entire thing was forgotten about - with nobody ever having raised a finger in anger against each other.

-Despite multiple attempts to break the tribe, the Mapuche remained independent from Spanish rule, thanks in part to the natural boundary of the Bio Bio River.
+Despite multiple attempts to break the tribe, the Mapuche remained independent from Spanish rule, thanks in part to the natural boundary of the Biobío River.
 Battles were common during the 300 years of Spanish presence, until 1609, when a maintenance treaty was signed between the Spanish-appointed governor of Chile and the Mapuche chiefs.
 Spain was later expelled from Chile in the War of Chilean Independence, beginning in 1810, and Mapuche tribesmen fought on both sides of the conflict.